uwe-app/website/site/docs/reference/settings/repository.md

 {{import "header"}}

-The `[repository]` table sets information about a corresponding git repository which can be used to build *edit on github* links.
+The `[repository]` table sets information about a corresponding git repository which can be used to build [[docs/content/edit-on-github]] links.

 * `url` Absolute URL for the repository (required)
 * `edit-path` Relative path used to build an *edit* link (optional)